rusbomber/VictoriaLogs/docs/victorialogs/security-and-lb.md

 However, using vmauth makes it easy to configure authorization and receive [community support](https://docs.victoriametrics.com/victoriametrics/single-server-victoriametrics/#community-and-contributions) or [enterprise support](https://victoriametrics.com/support/enterprise-support/) from the VictoriaMetrics team if any issues arise.

-For more detailed information and advanced vmauth configuration see [these docs](https://docs.victoriametrics.com/victoriametrics/vmauth/).
+For more detailed information and advanced vmauth configuration, see [vmauth documentation](https://docs.victoriametrics.com/victoriametrics/vmauth/).

 All configuration examples in this documentation apply to [VictoriaLogs single-node](https://docs.victoriametrics.com/victorialogs/),